 Safety planning depends on access to accurate and comprehensive safety-related data and collaborative stakeholder coordination.
-During SHSP implementation, it is recommended that enhancements to safety data-sharing be a priority to ensure crash trends are accurately and quickly identified so they can be mitigated.
+During SHSP implementation, it is recommended that enhancements to safety data-sharing be a priority to ensure crash trends, and the types and extent of injuries, are accurately and quickly identified so they can be mitigated.
 It is recommended that a Safety Data-Sharing team be organized in a similar way to the Emphasis Area teams to facilitate continued coordination among agencies regarding sharing electronic reporting of crash data, enforcement activities and convictions data, motor vehicle data, emergency medical services data, and trauma data.